simbleau/themer/README.md

 # Examples
 Examples can be served with [Trunk](https://trunkrs.dev/) (e.g. `trunk serve`)

-- [Browser Preference](examples/browser_preferences/): Example of showing your browser's theme preference (Light/Dark)
+- [Minimal](examples/minimal/): Example using the browser's preferred theme.
-- [Minimal](examples/minimal/): Example of applying the browser's preferred theme
+- [Read browser preference](examples/read-browser-preference/): Display your browser's theme preference (Light/Dark) on a label (no styling applied).
-- [Theme Switcher](examples/theme_switcher/): Example of switching between themes
+- [Theme Switcher](examples/theme-switcher/): A button which switches between 3 themes.
-- [Storage](examples/storage/): Example of storing and retrieving changeable theme preferences via local storage*
+- [Storage](examples/storage/): Store user-saved theme preferences with a button and load those preferences automatically on refresh.

 ## API Foreward
 ### Step 1: Setup a Theme and Key